htihospitality/re-dash/samples/local_storage/README.md

 # local-storage

-Shows an example of injecting a local-storage coeffect into an event handler
+Shows an example of how to initialize shared_preferences and inject values into event handlers using coeffects.

 For more info see: [coeffects](http://day8.github.io/re-frame/Coeffects/)